Skip to main content

 'Snow, Glass, Apples' by Julie Dillon

-With Hardwicke trailblazing modernised fairytales for teen horror audiences, it is safe to assume that more will soon follow suit – think of what Twilight did for romanticising vampires and making them appealing to maudlin teenagers.
+With filmmakers like Catherine Hardwicke directing modernised fairy tales for teen horror audiences, it is safe to assume that more will soon follow – think of what Twilight did for romanticising vampires and making them appealing to teen audiences.
 Love it or loathe it, its influence on popular culture is undeniable.
 Fans of Twilight no doubt flocked to Hardwicke’s latest offering.

 Popular posts from this blog